gaelpro04/Gestor_tareas/README.md

 Vacaction's project:
-Program where someone can make reminders.
-Similar to Reminders from Iphone.
+A Program where users can create reminders.
+Similar to Reminders to the Iphone Reminders app.
-This program has features as date of finish, priority, even is it done a reminder.
+This program has features such as due date, priority and completion status.
-In every reminder that someone made, can put its title and its description.
+Each reminder that someone made, can put its title and its description.